 BNG Bank's capitalisation is commensurate with its low-risk assets.
-The bank's Common Equity Tier 1 capital ratio stood at 30% at year-end 2017, compared to a regulatory requirement of 8.875% for 2018.
-At year-end 2017, BNG Bank's Tier 1 leverage ratio was 3.5% (year-end 2016: 3%), already above the expected minimum regulatory requirement of 3%.
+The bank's Common Equity Tier 1 capital ratio stood at 32% at 30 June 2018, compared to a regulatory requirement of 8.875% for 20182.
+At 30 June 2018, BNG Bank's Tier 1 leverage ratio was 3.6% (H1 2017: 3.3%), already above the expected minimum regulatory requirement of 3%.
 The bank's Tier 1 capital includes €733 million of Additional Tier 1 capital securities issued in 2015 and 2016.

-The European Commission is proposing amendments to the Capital Requirements Regulation, published at the end of November 2016, which states that public development institutions' exposures to regional governments, local authorities or public-sector entities in relation to public-sector investments should be excluded from the denominator of the leverage ratio.
-While the final outcome remains uncertain, BNG Bank's leverage ratio, based on its current capital base, could be substantially in excess of the 3% threshold if this rule were to be implemented and applicable by the institution.
+The European Commission is proposing amendments to the Capital Requirements Regulation, published at the end of November 2016, which states that public development institutions' exposures to regional governments, local authorities or public-sector entities in relation to public-sector investments should be excluded from the denominator of the leverage ratio3.
+While the final outcome is expected at the end of 2018, BNG Bank's leverage ratio, based on its current capital base, could be substantially in excess of the 3% threshold if this rule were to be implemented and applicable by the institution.
 For more details, please refer to European lenders to local governments: adequate capitalisation despite expected relaxation in leverage requirements, published in March 2017.